JamesByers/Beginning-Python-workshop/4_Containers/Containers.md

 ## By the end of this section you will be able to

-+ Demonstrate how to look up what is built into Python.
++ Demonstrate how to look up what is built into Python
-+ Define lists, tuples, sets, and their common methods.
++ Define lists, tuples, sets, and their common methods
-+ Discriminate between lists and dictionaries.
++ Differentiate between lists and dictionaries

 ----------------------------------
 <!--